A Review of the 12 Best Cash Back Apps and Tools for 2026

 • What it offers: Cashback on purchases from select retailers (via a gift card purchase)

-• Biggest pro: Earn up to 35% back if you invite friends and earn Vouchers
+• Biggest pro: Earn up to 25% back

-• Biggest con: The app can be a bit confusing and the big rates are only available to those who invite others
+• Biggest con: The app can be a bit confusing and there’s a fee to use a credit card directly

 Like others on this list, Fluz is an app that allows you to earn cashback on your purchases from select retailers.
 However, the catch here is that, instead of clicking a specific link or linking your credit card so it recognizes a purchase, you’ll actually pay at the retailer using the app.
 Basically, when you know your total, you’ll punch it into Fluz and purchase a gift card for that amount.
 Then, the retailer can scan a barcode on your phone (or you can enter the gift card number if you’re shopping online) to cover your purchase.
 In turn, you’ll earn the stated cashback amount — which seems to be between 2% to 6% on average.

-Overall, I do find Fluz to be an interesting option — and have had it downloaded on my phone for months — but still haven’t gotten around to trying it for myself.
-But don’t let that anecdote stop you if you think it might be of use to you.
+Overall, I do find Fluz to be an interesting option, but still haven’t gotten around to trying it for real.
+But if you can get through the hoops and do purchase a fair number of gift cards, it may be a lucrative option for you.

 Fold